Zeeeepa/blaze/README.md

 # Blaze

-A high-performance, full-text search library in Go featuring an inverted index with skip lists, phrase search, proximity ranking, and advanced text analysis.
+A high-performance, full-text search engine in Go featuring an inverted index with skip lists, phrase search, proximity ranking, and advanced text analysis.

 ## Table of Contents